hujhax/austin-improv-wiki/Want to Know.md

 Ten minutes after that, [[Brad Hawkins]] added "Chapter 31", and the thread became a collaborative novella, with AIC members adding subsequent chapters.
 At one point, [[Jordan T. Maxwell]] tasked the *[[Strange Worlds]]* cast with adding chapters to the story.
 Over time, the story incorporated many new characters and complications, until 2/20/13, when [[Jordan T. Maxwell]] posted chapter 70.
 After that, the thread went dormant.

 On 4/1/13, frequent contributors [[Jordan T. Maxwell]], [[Peter Rogers]], [[Kevin Miller]], and [[Jessie Pascarelli]] met to plan out the conclusion of the story with a four-chapter arc, but those chapters were not posted until the week of 5/12/14, with its final chapter (number 74) posted on 5/20/14.

+On 12/24/14, Kevin completed editing work and released "Want to Know" as an e-book.

 ## Characters
 *Warning: This section contains spoilers.*